ruchadave16/mouse-q-learning-agent/README.md

 These problems can be solved by value-based or policy-based methods.
 Value-based methods try to estimate the value of certain states and actions in the environment.
 In Q-Learning, this is done by learning a Q-Value for each state and action and then a policy is extracted from the Q-Table storing these Q-Values (generally choosing the maximum of the Q-Values tangent to the current state).
 Policy-based methods directly learn a policy instead of estimating values for each state/action.

-In this project, we create a sample
+In this project, we create a sample environment that our agent, a mouse, can travel through (U, D, L, R).
+There are rewards and punishments (cheese and salad) placed along the path, along with the final goal of getting a cookie.
+We implement both a value based and a policy based method to create policies for the mouse to navigate the grid.
+The final results are provided in the main function, which shows how both of our methods result in the same "ideal" policy being chosen.

 ## Try it yourself!
 ### Installation Instructions